elluisian/ugeeconfig/README.md

-### Keystrokes keys recognized as other totally diferent keys
+### Keystrokes keys recognized as other totally different keys

 Be sure your keyboard layout is properly set.
 It happened to me that, standard applications worked correctly with my layout, but the driver didn't recognize it properly, for some weird reason in fact, it required `bracketright` to zoom in GIMP, despite my earlier discussion on layouts!